-- Specific microbiologic diagnosis of infection with N. gonorrhoeae should be performed in all persons at risk - Culture and NAAT are available for the detection of genitourinary infection with N. gonorrhoeae - Culture is available for detection of rectal, oropharyngeal, and conjunctival gonococcal infection - NAAT is not FDA-cleared for use with these specimens
+- Specific microbiologic diagnosis of infection with N. gonorrhoeae should be performed in all persons at risk - Culture and NAAT are available for the detection of genitourinary infection with N. gonorrhoea - Culture is available for detection of rectal, oropharyngeal, and conjunctival gonococcal infection, but NAAT is not FDA-cleared for use with these specimens

-Antimicrobial-Resistant N. gonorrhoeae
+Antimicrobial-Resistant N.gonorrhoeae

-- In 2007, emergence of fluoroquinolone-resistant N. gonorrhoeae in the US prompted CDC to cease recommending fluoroquinolones for treatment of gonorrhea - CDC's 2010 STD treatment guidelines recommended dual therapy - Treatment failures with cefixime or other oral cephalosporins have been reported in Asia, Europe, S. Africa, and Canada
+- In 2007, emergence of fluoroquinolone-resistant N. gonorrhoeae in the United States prompted CDC to cease recommending fluoroquinolones for treatment of gonorrhea - CDC's 2010 STD treatment guidelines recommended dual therapy - In addition, treatment failures with cefixime or other oral cephalosporins have been reported in Asia, Europe, South Africa, and Canada